 You can cook a brisket in the oven for eight hours, but unless you're cooking a whole brisket, you probably won't need to.
 Even at low oven temperatures, most briskets cook in three to four hours.
 Keep the meat covered and check it frequently.

-Brisket comes from the front portion of the steer, just under the shoulder.
-Part of the chuck, a whole brisket can weigh 15 pounds or more.
-Brisket is a complicated cut of meat, made of many overlapping layers of muscle.
-It's typically divided into two portions: the front cut, which is long, flat and lean, and the second cut, which contains more fat and marbling.
+Brisket comes from the front portion of the steer, on its chest.
+Corresponding to a human's pectoral muscles, a whole brisket can weigh 15 pounds or more.
+Brisket is a complicated cut of meat, made of overlapping layers of muscle.
+It's typically divided into two portions: the front cut or "flat," which is long, flat and lean, and the second cut or "point," which contains more fat and marbling.
 Both cuts need long, slow cooking to become tender and juicy.

 To cook a brisket in the oven for several hours, salt and pepper it generously and brown it in some oil on the stovetop.
 Preheat the oven to 275 degrees Fahrenheit.
 Place the brisket in a large Dutch oven or roasting pan and add a braising liquid, such as red wine, broth, beer or fruit juice.
 Cover the pan with a lid or aluminum foil, which prevents moisture loss so the brisket stays juicy.
 Baste the brisket with the braising liquid every 30 minutes to one hour -- an especially critical step for long cooking times.
 Add more liquid if necessary.
 The brisket should be partially covered, but not submerged in liquid.